- The Learn to Skate program offers 10 weeks of lessons with an emphasis on progressive skill development and fun.

 - All children should wear mitts or gloves.
 Layers of warm clothing are recommended.
 Snow suits are appropriate for preschool-aged children.

-- A helmet is mandatory for all children's and adult's Learn to Skate programs.
-Please note: This includes parents who are participating in the Parent & Cub programs.
+- A helmet is mandatory for all participants, including parents participating in Parent & Cub programs.
+A proper-fitting CSA approved helmet is recommended.
+Bicycle helmets are not permitted.

 - We strongly recommend that helmets be equipped with a face mask.

-- City of Winnipeg public skating opportunities are available at 13 arenas in Winnipeg.
+- City of Winnipeg public skating is available at 13 arenas.

 - Times and dates are subject to change without notice at all locations.